-Cancer occurs when cells in the body begin changing and growing out of control.
+Cancer occurs when cells in the body change and start growing out of control.
 Cancer cells can form lumps of tissue called tumors.
 Cancer that starts in the lining of the uterus is called endometrial cancer.

 The endometrium is the most common place in the uterus for cancer to begin.
+It's the most common type of gynecologic cancer (cancer in the female reproductive system).
 Cancer can destroy tissue in the uterus.
 Cancer cells may spread to nearby organs.
 They can also spread to other parts of the body.
 When cancer spreads, it is called metastasis.
-The more cancer spreads, the harder it is to treat.
+In general, the more cancer spreads, the harder it is to treat.

 You and your healthcare provider will discuss your treatment options.
 These may include:

 Radiation therapy.
-This uses directed rays of energy to kill cancer cells.
+This uses directed rays of high-energy to kill cancer cells.

 Chemotherapy.
-This uses strong medications to kill cancer cells.
+This uses strong medicine to kill cancer cells.

 Hormone therapy.
 This may help slow the growth of cancer cells.